About Us

 • Understanding and appreciation of choral music as a social art form requiring the contributions and cooperation of diverse peoples

-A variety of choral ensembles are sponsored for singers age 5-adult and meet on a weekly basis from September through May.
+Our adult chorus, open to all singers high-school and older, meets on a weekly basis from September through May.
 Membership is open to all interested parties with modest tuition.
-Collectively, our choirs bring to the public 4-6 quality choral concerts per year, as well as regional radio broadcasts, recordings, and collaborations with other regional arts entities.
-Our children’s and adult ensembles regularly collaborate with the NEPA Philharmonic Orchestra, and the society has also commissioned new works from regionally- and nationally-recognized composers.
+The chorus offers fall and spring concerts, as well as regional radio broadcasts, recordings, and collaborations with other regional arts entities.
+We regularly collaborate with the NEPA Philharmonic Orchestra, and the society has also commissioned new works from regionally- and nationally-recognized composers.

-The Society employs a professional staff of conductors, accompanists, and instructors who follow a Kodaly-based curriculum in teaching musical literacy to all children’s and youth members.
+The Society employs a professional staff of conductors, accompanists, and section singers.